CodeYourFuture/GitHomeworkFixErrors/homework.md

 What is CSS useful for?

-STyling and describing a website
+Styling and describing a website

 ## Question 6